Multiple sclerosis attack happens when the immune system mistakenly produces inflammation.

 Then resolve slowly and the relapse will be symptomatic for about eight weeks from onset to recovery and the resolution is often complete.

-If you think you are having symptoms of multiple sclerosis attack call your MS doctor even if you don’t think it’s major.
+If you think you are having symptoms of a multiple sclerosis attack call your MS doctor even if you don’t think it’s major.

 He’ll ask about your symptoms many MS conditions cause the same symptoms.